University Club of Washington, D.C.: Reciprocity

 The Club has reciprocal agreements for its members with approximately 200 other athletic, country, and city clubs around the United States and the world.

 Athletics

 The Club contains a health and fitness center including two international squash courts where it hosts the annual Mosquito Open.
 The Tewaaraton Award was founded at the Club in 2000 and is presented annually to the NCAA Lacrosse player of the year.
 It is the lacrosse equivalent of football's Heisman Trophy.
 The trophy is presented jointly by The Tewaaraton Foundation and the University Club of Washington, D.C..
 One trophy is presented to the top men's player, and one trophy is presented to the top women's player each year.

 Notable members

-Notable past and current Club members include former Speaker of the House Tip O'Neill, former President Richard Nixon, numerous Supreme Court Justices, former Homeland Security Secretary Tom Ridge, President Taft's great-granddaughter Patricia Taft, and former Secretary of Defense Donald Rumsfeld.
+Notable past and current Club members include former Speaker of the House Tip O'Neill, former President Richard Nixon, numerous Supreme Court Justices, former Homeland Security Secretary Tom Ridge, FBI Director J. Edgar Hoover, President Taft's great-granddaughter Patricia Taft, and former Secretary of Defense Donald Rumsfeld.